 host is the value of a

 n (n_1, n_2, ... n_k) is the number of cores to the host.
-When specifying more than one host, use space to separate them and quotes to enclosing them.
+When specifying more than one host, use spaces to separate them and enclose them with quotes.

 This option passes arguments to the queue manager.
 These arguments are appended to those specified by the